stefanspringer1/Pipeline/README.md

 ---
 **Convention**

-A function representing a step has the postfix `_step` in its name.
+In addition to the `@Step` annotation and the argument with the inner-fiunction name `execution`, a function representing a step has the postfix `_step` in its name.

 ---